UNO-IST-Support/installPrismaVPNLinux-UNO/README.md

 Note: You may need to run chmod +x to make it executable.
 <br/>
 This should install the dependencies and the VPN.
 This will also give you the command to launch the UI after it is installed.
+If you get an error stating it cannot connect to the GDP process after installation, a quick reboot usually does the trick.
+Try this after pretty much any error you may receive.
 <br/>
 <br/>
 # Method 2: Manual Install